DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 And even though we don't sell chicken flesh, this is a product that can be combined with so many things like quinoa, things that we sell in our ranger buckets.

-It can be combined with uh pinto beans.
+It can be combined with pinto beans.

-You can have like you know, chicken macaroni and cheese or chicken soup macaroni and cheese, or any kind of um uh like an instant meal, you can add chicken broth to it, and you're going to greatly enhance the nutritional density and the natural flavor of it without using any MSG whatsoever.
+If you add chicken broth to the water base for lots of things, including like macaroni and cheese, you can have like, you know, chicken macaroni and cheese or chicken soup macaroni and cheese or any kind of like an instant meal, you can add chicken broth to it and you're going to greatly enhance the nutritional density and the natural flavor of it without using any MSG whatsoever.

-So if you look at our product, again, go to HealthRanger Store.com, And if you scroll down, you'll see the ingredients here.
+So if you look at our product, again, go to healthrangerstore.com and if you scroll down, you'll see the ingredients here.

 Check this out.

-Only one organic chicken broth.
+Ingredients, only one organic chicken broth.

 That's it.

-Country of Origin, USA.
+Country of origin, USA.

 Okay.